chumphrey-cmd/WORKING-MEMORY/HOME-LAB/Detection_Lab_Build_Guide.md

 * **Actions:**

     * **4.2.1.
 Download and Extract the Baseline:**
-        * On your Domain Controller, `LAB-DC01`, download the ZIP file for the Yamato-Security "EnableWindowsLogSettings" project from GitHub.
+        * On your Domain Controller, `LAB-DC01`, download the `EnableWindowsLogSettings.bat` file the from Yamato-Security project on GitHub.
         * **Link:** [https://github.com/Yamato-Security/EnableWindowsLogSettings](https://github.com/Yamato-Security/EnableWindowsLogSettings)
-        * Extract the contents of the ZIP file to a known location, for example, `C:\Yamato-Security`.

     * **4.2.2.
 Review and Run the Automation Script:**
         * To run the script, open **Command Prompt (`cmd`) or PowerShell as Administrator**.
-        * Navigate to the directory where you extracted the files:
-            ```cmd
-            cd C:\Yamato-Security\EnableWindowsLogSettings-main
-            ```

         * Execute the primary batch script:
             ```cmd
             YamatoSecurityConfigureWinEventLogs.bat